RazviOverflow/razvioverflow.github.io/_microcorruption/montevideo.md

 <img src="/images/microcorruption-montevideo19.png">
 </p>

-It works because the result is bigger than the <blue>max value of a 2 bytes integer</blue> and only the last 16 bits are kept.
+It works because the result is bigger than the <blue>max value of a 2 bytes long integer</blue> and only the last 16 bits are kept.
 That is, the rest are <purple>discarded</purple>.
-It is easier to understand what is happening if we think about binary representation and what is actually happening with the involved bits.
+It is easier to understand what is going on if we think about binary representation and what is actually happening with the involved bits.
 The binary sum is as follows: *(I'm splitting bits 4 by 4 just for visualization sake)*

 ```
 		    0 1 0 1   0 1 1 0   1 0 1 0   1 0 1 0 (0x56AA)